NerdWalletOSS/epic-state-subscriptions/README.md

 Import the `createStateSubscription` operator and add it to your Epic like any other operator.
 Pass it the paths that you want to subscribe to in the Redux store and it will transform the action stream into a stream of path changes.

 ```
+import { map } from 'rxjs/operators';
-import { createStateSubscription } from 'epic-state-subscriptions';
+import { createStateSubscription } from '@nerdwallet/epic-state-subscriptions';

 const exampleEpic = (action$, state$) =>
   action$.pipe(